Slavery in France: Slave trade

-The city of Nantes played a main role in the slave trade.
+The city of Nantes played a main role in the slave trade, i.e. the highest number of expeditions started from this harbor: 1744 expeditions between the 17th and the 19th century out of a total of 4220 expeditions from France.

-Also Bordeaux, La Rochelle and Le Havre outfitted large numbers of slave voyages.
+Also Bordeaux (419 expeditions), La Rochelle (448 expeditions) and Le Havre (451 expeditions) outfitted large numbers of slave voyages.

 Code Noir

 In 1685, King Louis XIV passed the decree known as Code Noir (/fr/, Black Code).
 The code defined the conditions of slavery in the French colonial empire.

 First abolition of slavery in the French colonies

 The Society of the Friends of the Blacks was founded in Paris in 1788, and remained active until 1793, during the midst of the French Revolution.
 It was led by Jacques Pierre Brissot, who frequently received advice from British abolitionist Thomas Clarkson, who led the abolitionist movement in Great Britain.
 At the beginning of 1789, the Society had 141 members.

-The second general abolition of slavery took place on 4 February 1794, when slavery was abolished in all French territories and possessions, during the convention, the first elected Assembly of the First Republic (1792–1804), under the leadership of Maximilien Robespierre, abolished slavery in law in France and its colonies.
+The second general abolition of slavery took place on 4 February 1794, during the convention, the first elected Assembly of the First Republic (1792–1804), under the leadership of Maximilien Robespierre.
 Abbé Grégoire and the Society of the Friends of the Blacks were part of the abolitionist movement, which had laid important groundwork in building anti-slavery sentiment in the metropole.
+Another decisive reason for the sudden abolition of slavery was the success of the Slave Revolt in Saint-Domingue (Haitian Revolution).

+The Law of 4 February 1794 abolished slavery in all French territories and possessions in the Americas and Caribbean, although slavery was maintained in the Mascarene Islands.
 The first article of the law stated that "Slavery was abolished" in the French colonies, while the second article stated that "slave-owners would be indemnified" with financial compensation for the value of their slaves.
 The French constitution passed in 1795 included a declaration of the rights of man, which abolishes slavery.